JavaScript is connected to webpages via the <script>

 ga('send', 'pageview');

-If you open the source code of this page right now, inside the HTML you'll see a lot of <script>
+If you open the source code of this page right now, you’ll see many <script>

-tags with similar inserts.
-Most of these inserts are located closer to the beginning of the HTML, since it's important for analytics systems to load as early as possible so they can track user actions.
+tags with similar inserts inside the HTML.
+Most of these inserts are closer to the beginning of the HTML since it’s important for analytics systems to load as early as possible to track user actions.

 <html>